 Parents do not have the right to withdraw their children from relationships education.
+They do not have the right to withdraw their child from sex education within Science National Curriculum.

-Parents have the right to withdraw their children from the non-statutory components of sex education (human reproduction) within RSE.
+Parents do have the right to withdraw their children from the non-statutory components of sex education (human reproduction) within RSHE.